 I was up pretty late last night, after midnight, waiting for Jesse and his wife Holly, and his brother Seth and his wife Michelle and their daughter Stella to arrive.
 As a result, I didn't get up until 9:30 this morning, the latest I've woken up on the trail.

-Jesse brought a care package of clothes (and a replacement credit card for one bag was being expired due to a data breach; thanks again Mohammad for preparing that for me!), so this was the first day since I started the trail where I have not worn any of my hiking clothes.
+Jesse brought a care package of clothes (and a replacement credit card for one that was being expired due to a data breach; thanks again Mohammad for preparing that for me!), so this was the first day since I started the trail where I have not worn any of my hiking clothes.
 A little weird, but cool nonetheless.
 This did allow me to confirm that my tennis shoes are simply too small.
 After three months of wearing 11-wide boots, my size 10.5 tennis shoes were squeezing my foot in ways that now clearly felt wrong.

 After a light breakfast, Jesse, his dad, Seth, Michelle, and I commenced our traditional "yardsaleing" run, first hitting the flea market on US 206 next to Jumboland before driving all over the place stopping at a long list of yard sales Jesse had collected.